 Health testing must be a factor in your decision when selecting a dog breeder.

-We have come a long way in recent years in the field of canine health and genetic testing and most reputable breeders do some or all of this testing on their breeding stock BEFORE breeding in order to both prevent disease in their puppies but also to track their lines for inheritable diseases.
+We have come a long way in recent years in the field of canine health and genetic testing and most reputable dog breeders do some or all of this testing on their breeding stock BEFORE breeding in order to both prevent disease in their puppies but also to track their lines for inheritable diseases.

-That said, while I know some breeders who question the validity of all these tests, I do not know of any breeder that I would consider reputable that doesn’t do at least SOME health tests on their breeding stock.
+That said, while I know some breeders who question the validity of all these tests, I do not know of any that I would consider reputable that doesn’t do at least SOME health tests on their breeding stock.